coleifer/huey/docs/installation.rst

 Installing
 ==========

-huey can be installed very easily using `pip <http://www.pip-installer.org/en/latest/index.html>`_.
+huey can be installed from PyPI using `pip <http://www.pip-installer.org/en/latest/index.html>`_.

 .. code-block:: bash

-    pip install huey
+    $ pip install huey

-huey has no dependencies outside the standard library, but currently the only fully-implemented queue backend it ships with requires `redis <http://redis.io>`_.
+huey has no dependencies outside the standard library, but currently the only fully-implemented storage backend it ships with requires `redis <http://redis.io>`_.
-To use the redis backend, you will need to install the python client.
+To use the redis backend, you will need to install the Redis python client:

 .. code-block:: bash

-    pip install redis
+    $ pip install redis

 If your tasks are IO-bound rather than CPU-bound, you might consider using the ``greenlet`` worker type.
 To use the greenlet workers, you need to install ``gevent``: